run-ai/docs/docs/Researcher/best-practices/env-variables.md

 With [Hyperparameter Optimization](../Walkthroughs/walkthrough-hpo.md), experiments are run as _Pods_ within the Job.
 Run:AI provides the following environment variables to identify the Pod.

 * ``POD_INDEX`` -  An index number (0, 1, 2, 3....) for a specific Pod within the Job.
 This is useful for Hyperparameter Optimization to allow easy mapping to individual experiments.
+The Pod index will remain the same if restarted (due to a failure or preemption).
+Therefore, it can be used by the Researcher to identify experiments.
 * ``POD_UUID`` - a unique identifier for the Pod.